 - Recognize and facilitate the transfer of skills from student experience to a professional entry-level position

-Applications for Fall 2021 are now open and are due by Friday, September 17th.
+Applications for Fall 2021 are now closed.

 "I have learned so much in the program while becoming more comfortable with talking about myself and my goals." - Shara Belton, KNES '21